istornz/flutter_gaimon/README.md

 - [ ] Support pattern for Android (send ```.ahap``` file & convert it to waveform).
 - [ ] Support audio file to haptic feedback (generate correct feedback for audio file).

+## 👥 Contributions

+Contributions are welcome.
+Contribute by creating a PR or create an issue 🎉.